 These procedures should be read in conjunction with Chapter 2: Children and Young People are Safe from Abuse and Harm (including Children in Care).

-Determining whether Child Protection and Family Support division has a role in assessing and responding to 'emotional abuse-family and domestic violence'
+Determining whether the Department has a role in assessing and responding to 'emotional abuse-family and domestic violence'

 Factors to consider when determining whether it is likely that a child has suffered significant harm or is likely to suffer significant harm in the future include: